To enter the horse park, you must be registered as a casual rider or member.

 FYI

-Woodhill Forest land to the east of Coast Road and north of Old Telephone Track is PRIVATE PROPERTY.
+Woodhill Forest land east of Coast Road and north of Old Telephone Track is PRIVATE PROPERTY.
 Trespassers will be prosecuted.

 • All dogs must be near their owners and under control when they are in the horse park and tied up when in the car park.